-*This year's agenda schedule will take place in Eastern Daylight Time (UTC-4:00)
+*This year's agenda schedule will take place live in Eastern Daylight Time (UTC-4:00)

 Robert J (Bob) O’Brien is Co-Founder and President of DSCC.
 Bob has decades of experience turning market and business analysis into strategic insights in the display and electronics industries.
 As Director of Market Intelligence and Strategy for Corning Glass Technologies, Bob developed an intelligence infrastructure to inform pricing strategy, product development, marketing communications and customer service strategy.
 He also developed external communications for investors and customers to realize Corning’s industry leading position.